SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/edit.md

 1. [Make the required changes][1].

-1. Finally, click the **Save** button to close the dialog and save your changes.
+1. Finally, click **Save** to close the dialog and save your changes.

 > [!NOTE]
 > Click **Cancel** to exit edit mode without saving your changes.